 - Leukocyte alkaline phosphatase (>100 units in the absence of fever or infection).

 There is no staging system for this disease.

-Patients have an increased risk of cardiovascular and thrombotic events and transformation to acute myelogenous leukemia or primary myelofibrosis.[5-7] Age older than 65 years and a history of vascular events are independent predictors of thrombosis.[5,8]Treatment Overview
+Patients have an increased risk of cardiovascular and thrombotic events and transformation to acute myelogenous leukemia or primary myelofibrosis.[5-7] Age older than 65 years, leukocytosis, and a history of vascular events (bleeding or thrombosis) are associated with a poor prognosis.[5,8,9]

 Complications of phlebotomy include:

 - Progressive and sometimes extreme thrombocytosis and symptomatology related to chronic iron deficiency, including pica, angular stomatitis, and glossitis.

 - Dysphagia that is the result of esophageal webs (very rare).

 (Refer to the PDQ summary on Oral Complications of Chemotherapy and Head/Neck Radiation for more information.)